 Upper School (Grades 9 - 12): 8 a.m. - 3:15 p.m.

 Q: What is an average class size?

 A: While each class may vary, our goal remains to offer a student to teacher ratio that fosters students' success.
 In JK and K, there is a 9:1 student:teacher ratio and upper school Advanced Placement and honors classes may have as few as five students.
-All JK-grade 2 and grades 4 and 5 classes have both a full-time teacher and a teacher’s assistant.
-Classes in grade 3 share two teacher’s assistants among the three classes.
+All JK through grade 4 classes have both a full-time teacher and a teacher’s assistant.
+Grade 5 classes share three teacher’s assistants among the four classes.